code-differently/code-society-25-2/lesson_00/tobyevans/README.md

 ## How I Structured My Day as a Marketing Director

-My calendar balanced strategy sessions, content reviews, and collarborative brainstorms.
-I reserved dedicated time for fouced work, such as writing briefs or analyzing data, while allowing flexibility for urgent requests and quick check-ins.
+My calendar balanced strategy sessions, content reviews, and collaborative brainstorms.
+I reserved dedicated time for focused work, such as writing briefs or analyzing data, while allowing flexibility for urgent requests and quick check-ins.

 ## Areas Where I Can Add Value
 Whether you need assistance naming a campaign, refining messaging, or clarifying complex marketing funnels, I bring clarity and strategic insight to creative projects.
 I enjoy helping teams streamline their ideas into actionable plans.

 ## Projects I've Led

 My experience spans from brand refreshers for tutoring companies to developing pitch decks for startups.
-These projects varied in scope from multimillion-dollar budegets to resourceful initiatives driven by creativity and determination.
-Each oppurtunity contributed to my growth and expertise.
+These projects varied in scope from multimillion-dollar budgets to resourceful initiatives driven by creativity and determination.
+Each opportunity contributed to my growth and expertise.

 ## My Creative and Strategic Approach

-I operate at the intersection of creative intuition and data-driven decision-making. i generate innovative ideas while supporting them with solid analytics.
+I operate at the intersection of creative intuition and data-driven decision-making.
+I generate innovative ideas while supporting them with solid analytics.
 I think big-picture but prioritize careful, deliberate execution.

 ## What I'm Doing Now (Code Differently)

-Currently, I am immersed full-time in a software engineering program at Code Differently, learning languages such as HTML and Javascript.
+Currently, I am immersed full-time in a software engineering program at Code Differently, learning languages such as HTML and JavaScript.
 I approach coding with the same strategic mindset I applied to marketing, aiming to develop clean, efficient code.

 ## My Collaboration Style

-I value clear communication, devices action, and well-definied next steps.
+I value clear communication, decisive action, and well-defined next steps.
 I foster a positive working environment with mutual respect and transparency.
 You will always know where I stand, and I prioritize understanding what you need to succeed.

 ## Challenges I Work to Overcome

 Unclear expectations, unproductive meetings, and vague feedback can slow progress.
-I ask clarifying questions to ensure allignment and deliver results that meet objectives.
+I ask clarifying questions to ensure alignment and deliver results that meet objectives.

 ## How I prefer to Give and Receive Feedback